zkermish/zkermish.github.io/_posts/articles/2014-11-11-working-at-ldb.md

         <figcaption>One of the more humorous lunch signs put up for a Sunday meal (when the usual chef is off and the station manager filled).  </figcaption>
 </figure>

-Work within the highbay isn't that different than work back in Princeton or in Texas, aside from the fact that the highbay is *really nice*; this is by far the best high bay / lab space I've had the pleasure of working in.
+Work within the highbay isn't that different than work back in Princeton or in Texas, aside from the fact that the highbay is *really nice*; this is by far the best high bay or field lab space I've had the pleasure of working in.
 However, it can get pretty crowded with all the parallel projects that need to be completed to prepare for integration.

 <figure>
         <a href="{{ site.url }}/images/ldb_highbay_work.jpg"><img src="{{ site.url }}/images/ldb_highbay_work.jpg"></a>